bgrasmo/note-to-self/install-and-set-up-linux.md

 ```zsh
 'Fira Code', 'Droid Sans Mono', 'monospace', monospace, 'Droid Sans Fallback'
 ```
+# Alternative fonts
+There are many alternatives to select from, and I've recently switched to [Intel One Mono](https://github.com/intel/intel-one-mono).
+To install, download the `otf` version from `releases` and unzip it.
+Then double-click each font file in your choice of file explorer and you should get the option to install that font file.
+To use the new font, follow the same instructions as for `Fira Code` above.
+On Linux the font should be used like this: `'Intel One Mono'` while on Mac it seems to be installed as `'IntelOne Mono'`.

+Another thing on Linux is that it might be necessary to install `font-manager` if it doesn't come with the distribution: `sudo apt install font-manager`

+I've switched to a zsh-shell theme called `powerlevel10k` and they recommend using a font called [MesloLGS NF](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) and they have their own patched version of it with all the symbols needed for their themes, but I find Intel One works just as well.
+If there are issues with symbols when configuring (like lock and arrow up symbol not showing) you will actually have to have the MesloLGS NF font installed and in your terminals font path, but I've not experienced any other issues other than when configuring.

 # Download and install the cobalt2 theme
 One of the points of using oh-my-zsh for me is that it supports themes.
 It does come with a lot of them you can experiment with, but I'm using Cobalt2 by [Wes Bos](https://wesbos.com/).